microsoft/pai/pai-management/doc/cluster-bootup.md

   - 192.168.1.13

 # (Required) Log-in info of all machines.
 System administrator should guarantee
-# that the username/password pair is valid and has sudo privilege.
+# that the username/password pair or username/key-filename is valid and has sudo privilege.
 ssh-username: pai
 ssh-password: pai-password
+ssh-key-filename: key-filename

 # (Optional, default=22) Port number of ssh service on each machine.
 #ssh-port: 22